google/reflectable.dart/README.md

 library of the program and adding `.reflectable`.
 In the example, this amounts to `import 'main.reflectable.dart'`.

+Note that it is **not recommended to publish generated code**, i.e., published packages on `pub.dartlang.org` should not include files whose name is of the form `*.reflectable.dart`.
+The reason for this is that the generated code may change because some direct or indirect dependency changes (say, your package indirectly imports package `path` and then `path` changes), and this could make some generated code invalid.

 It is also necessary to **initialize the reflection support** by calling `initializeReflectable()`, as shown at the beginning of `main` in the example.